kakaroto18/ProjectO/Readme.md

 ## Client app

-Version 4.5 of Cisco AnyConnect app (Windows, Linux, macOS) is included in `clients` directory.
+- Version 4.5 of Cisco AnyConnect app.
+Client for Windows, Linux, macOS is included in `clients` directory. iOS and Android users please use App Store and Play Store.
+- [OpenConnect GUI](https://github.com/openconnect/openconnect-gui) is anther good choice.
+OpenConnect GUI is available for Windows (included in `clients` directory) and Android.

 ## About certificate